Alec Templeton: Radio and recordings

 Templeton developed his own following on radio.
-Alec Templeton Time, sponsored by Alka-Seltzer, was first broadcast from 1939 to 1941 (initially as a summer replacement for Fibber McGee and Molly), returning in 1943 and 1946–47.
+Alec Templeton Time, sponsored by Alka-Seltzer, was first broadcast from 1939 to 1941 (initially as a 1939 summer replacement for Fibber McGee and Molly), returning in 1943 and 1946–47.
 It was sometimes known as The Alec Templeton Show.
 Guests included Kay Lorraine and Pearl Bailey.
 He memorized the scripts for his shows by having them read to him 20 times.
 Templeton became so familiar as a summertime attraction that a reviewer in Variety called him "that perennial summer replacement favorite."
 From June 3 to August 26, 1955, his TV show It's Alec Templeton Time aired on the DuMont Television Network.
 He also appeared in the later DuMont series Jazz Party.

 Later years and death

 Through the 1950s he played with the Cincinnati Symphony Orchestra playing jazz and classical works.
 Two of them were recorded for the Remington label, one of Gershwin works and another of improvisations on Offenbach and Strauss.

 Experimenting with the new recording medium of audio tape, Alec was able to make sounds with the piano similar to what Les Paul was doing with guitar (recording at half-speed so as to play back doubly fast).
 Two albums were issued using this technique: "Magic Piano" on Atlantic (LP #1222) and "Smart Alec" for ABC-Paramount (ABC-100).
 He also made two albums for children on the Riverside label: "Children's Concert" and "Mother Goose Songs."
 There were also two LPs of recordings consisting of the sounds from Alec's music box collection, the first for the "Ficker Recording Service" of Greenwich, Connecticut (mastered by Columbia), and the second recorded for RCA Victor.

-He died, aged 52 or 53, in Greenwich, Connecticut, from an undisclosed illness.
-Alec Templeton is interred at Putnam Cemetery in Greenwich.
+He died, aged 52 or 53, in Greenwich, Connecticut, from an undisclosed illness and is interred at Putnam Cemetery in Greenwich.